Xelyz/Frontline-the-card-game/README.md

 Update 1/5: I recreated this after learning git commands.
 Update 1/25: The project is now deployed with [cloudflare](https://frontline-the-card-game.pages.dev) 1/26: the cloudflare deployment only deploys the client side.
-I'm still working on deploying the server but the [demo](https://frontline-the-card-game.pages.dev/demo) is locally playable
+I'm still working on deploying the server but the demo is locally playable(deprecated)
+1/29: The game is playable with [render](https://frontline-server.onrender.com) with server deployed on the same location.(active)